-Corp Comm has worked with the Integrated Petroleum Environmental Consortium (IPEC), a consortium of the University of Tulsa (TU), the University of Oklahoma (OU), Oklahoma State University (OSU), and the University of Arkansas (UA) at Fayetteville, and the Marginal Well Commission to develop and disseminate best management practices for the hundreds of small oil and gas operators in the State.
+In the past, Corp Comm worked with the Integrated Petroleum Environmental Consortium (IPEC), a consortium of the University of Tulsa (TU), the University of Oklahoma (OU), Oklahoma State University (OSU), and the University of Arkansas (UA) at Fayetteville, and the Marginal Well Commission to develop and disseminate best management practices for the hundreds of small oil and gas operators in the State.
 IPEC and Well Commission meetings and workshops, along with the brochures, checklists, kits, videos, and other materials provided by IPEC, have helped producers reduce the environmental impacts from their oil and gas activities.
 In addition, Corp Comm has adopted and enforced rules on site operation, pollution containment BMPs, land application, and spill cleanup with site restoration that help to minimize non-point source impacts.

-There are other nonpoint source projects that affect either a specific watershed area, or are Statewide projects that will affect several waterbodies.
-In addition, there are projects planned in other areas of concern other than agriculturally related problems.
+There are other nonpoint source projects that affect either a specific watershed area, or are statewide projects that affect several waterbodies.
+In addition, there are projects planned in areas with concerns/suspected sources other than those related to agriculture.
 Continuation of this program is dependent largely on federal grant support.